Are Quartz Worktops Safe?

 Is Your Quartz Kitchen Worktop Harmful?
 Let’s Set Things Straight

 The short answer is simple: once installed in your kitchen, worktops quartz surfaces pose no health risks.
 Quartz itself, when sealed and finished properly, is entirely safe for domestic use.
-Whether you touch it or even lick it – the product is completely safe.
+Whether you touch it, cook on it, or let your toddler treat it as a teething toy – the finished product is completely safe.

 The confusion arises from the production process, which generates silica dust.
 But this isn’t unique to quartz; it’s true for many products, including brick, ceramic tiles, and concrete.
 Even the manufacture of a natural product, like wood, can pose risks to health if the right PPE isn’t applied.
 Unfortunately, these misunderstood production risks led to rumours suggesting quartz worktops themselves (the final, finished product) might be harmful.